SalSoloman/bookStoreApp/README.md

 ### Stretch Goals

--[ ] Any user can add books into the system via an admin page
+-[X] Any user can add books into the system

 ### Required